 Here are 10 ways to decorate your walls on a budget.

 These are meant to hang on the wall, of course, so it makes sense that a lot of them have very high quality images.
 Just cut out the artwork, pop in a frame, and you’re done!
-A $15 calendar yields 12 prints to hang, which is a deal in itself, but Amazon has some absolute steals on 2016 calendars right now.
-Check out this gorgeous Japanese Paperworks calendar that’s going for a whopping $2.10.
-Or this Arts & Crafts Tiles calendar for $2.32.
-If you prefer photography, you might like this New York in Photographs calendar for $5.99 or this Paris calendar for $7.53.
+A $15 calendar yields 12 prints to hang, which is a deal in itself, but if you spend a little time digging you can find some absolute steals on Amazon.
+Check out this Paris in Art 2019 calendar that’s going for a whopping $3.16.
+Graphique sells a variety of beautiful wall calendars for under $8.
+If you prefer photography, you might like this gorgeous collection of American landscape photographs that’s only $5.30.
+Or try New York in Photographs for $6.65 or this Paris calendar for $8.
+I’ve also seen pretty calendars at the Dollar Tree of all places, so keep your eyes out for those.

 Along the same lines, you can find some stunning photos and illustrations in magazines these days.
 A publication like National Geographic is an obvious choice, but lifestyle magazines such as Martha Stewart or Real Simple often have stunning still life photos of flowers or produce.